-In exercising this right, the member is bound not to impede the activities of the association unduly nor to prevent the othNo change required.

-er members from exercising the same right.
+In exercising this right, the member is bound not to impede the activities of the association unduly nor to prevent the other members from exercising the same right.

 PRINCIPLE 33.
 Managers of a UNA are liable for breaches of the duties specified in Principle 31 to the same extent as directors and/or officers of a nonprofit corporation are liable under the enacting jurisdiction's nonprofit corporation law.